merenlab/merenlab.org/data/micr-obs-future/index.md

 ### Generating a genomic collection

 At this point anvi’o still doesn’t know how to link scaffolds to each isolate genome.
 In anvi’o, this kind of knowledge is maintained through ‘collections’.
-In order to link scaffolds to genomes of origin, we will use the program `anvi-import-collection` to create an anvi’o collection in our merged profile database.
-This program, however, needs a contigs.txt artifact.
+In order to link scaffolds to genomes of origin, we will use the program [`anvi-import-collection`](https://anvio.org/help/main/programs/anvi-import-collection/) to create an anvi’o collection in our merged profile database.
+This program, however, needs a [`collection-txt`](https://anvio.org/help/main/artifacts/collection-txt/) artifact.

 We will make that by: